Blog

 Building a Source-Backed JMP Expert System with MCP

 This is not just a chatbot story.
-It is a story about turning fragmented JMP support knowledge into a source-backed assistant surface with inspectable tool boundaries and clearer trust paths.
+It is a story about turning fragmented JMP support knowledge into a source-backed assistant surface with visible tool boundaries, provenance, and session-to-JSL workflow scaffolds.

 Jmp Mcp Ai Systems